impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-6-content.md

 A few things to call out here:

  - We got an error, but the code continued executing.
-Presumably that's because we didn't include the `fish` equivalent of [the `bash` `set -e` command](https://web.archive.org/web/20230209180114/https://linuxhint.com/bash-set-e/){:target="_blank" rel="noopener"}, so the code just continues executing when it hits an error.
+Presumably that's because we didn't include the `fish` equivalent of [the Bash `set -e` command](https://web.archive.org/web/20230209180114/https://linuxhint.com/bash-set-e/){:target="_blank" rel="noopener"}, so the code just continues executing when it hits an error.
  - As the error states, `fish` array indices start at 1, not 0.
  - We were correct in our hypothesis that we can access the individual args in `argv` using array indexing syntax.

 ### Removing an argument from the list

 So we store the first argument inside the new variable named `command`.
 Then we call `set -e argv[1]`.
-But remember, we're in `fish`-land now, so `set -e` here does **not** mean the same thing it does in `bash`.
+But remember, we're in `fish`-land now, so `set -e` here does **not** mean the same thing it does in Bash.

 According to the `SYNOPSIS` section of the above `man` entry for `set`, the `-e` flag is short for `--erase`.
 The longer name of the flag `--erase` suggests to me that we're deleting the value inside `argv[1]`.